Home > Analyses > Financial Services > The Charles Schwab Corporation

 Financial Ratios

-The following table presents key financial ratios for The Charles Schwab Corporation (SCHW) over the last five fiscal years, illustrating profitability, valuation, liquidity, leverage, and operational efficiency:
+The table below presents key financial ratios for The Charles Schwab Corporation over recent fiscal years, illustrating profitability, valuation, liquidity, leverage, and efficiency metrics:

 |---|---|---|---|---|---|